 Trust assets, including those in a revocable living trust, are usually not subject to probate, or the process of proving and executing a will.
 The trust is like its own private contract where the assets go to the beneficiaries so there’s no need for a court to determine who gets what.

 However, any assets not placed into the trust prior to your death, including those pouring over from your will, may be subject to probate.
 Assets distributed by a will are subject to probate, whether they are directed to a beneficiary or into a trust.

 Additionally, some states will require your assets to go through the probate process regardless if any assets or real estate is over a certain dollar amount.
-It’s important to talk with an estate lawyer or planning attorney about the specific laws in your state.
+It’s important to talk with an estate lawyer about the specific laws in your state.

 You're creating an estate plan.
 Make sure life insurance is a part of it.

 Policygenius can help you choose a policy that protects your family and fits your budget.

 Policygenius’ editorial content is not written by a certified financial planner or advisor.
 It’s intended for informational purposes only and should not be considered legal, financial, or investment advice.
 Consult a professional to learn what financial products are right for you.

 This post contains references to products or services from one or more of Policygenius' advertisers or partners.
 While these codes earn us a small fee at no additional cost to you, they do not influence editorial content and we only refer products we love.

 Was this article helpful?